ocapn/ocapn/draft-specifications/Model.md

 > The name "struct" is tentative.
 > https://github.com/ocapn/ocapn/pull/125

-A collection of unordered (key, value) pairs.
+A collection of unordered (field name, value) pairs.
-Each key must be a [String](#string), and must be non-[Equal](#pass-invariant-equality) to any other key within a Struct.
+Each field name must be a [String](#string), and must be non-[Equal](#pass-invariant-equality) to any other field name within a Struct.
 [Values](#value) within a Struct may be of heterogeneous type.

-The abstract notation for a Struct is a [Struct](Notation.md#struct) with the abstract notations of the respective keys and values.
+The Presentation Format for a Struct is a [Struct](Formats.md#struct) with the Presentation Formats of the respective field names and values.
-For example, the abstract notation for a Struct with a field named `"a"` and an Integer value of `1` is:
+For example, the Presentation Format for a Struct with a field named `"a"` and an Integer value of `1` is:

 ```
-{ a: 1 }
+{ b: 2, a: 1 }
 ```

-Likewise, the concrete representation is a [Struct](Notation.md#struct) with the concrete representations of the respective keys and values.
+Likewise, the Wire Format is a [Struct](Formats.md#struct) with the Wire Formats of the respective field names and values.
+The fields must appear in the bytewise order of their respective field names in the Wire Format.
-For example, the concrete representation of the same struct is:
+For example, the Wire Format of the same struct is:

 ```
-{ 1"a 1+ }
+{1"a1+1"b2+}
 ```

 > - **Guile**: `make-tbd-hash` a hash of undecided type